telliott99/geometry_utils/README.md

 Scale the circle so the radius is 2.

 The key step is to bisect < OPA with OQ.
 Then AQ/OQ = √5.
-But AQ = 2-OQ.
+But AQ = 2 - OQ.

 So OQ = 1/ϕ.

 Make QPR a right angle, then OR = ϕ.

-[Bogolmony]
+[Bogomolny

 **ϕ**